 WATCH: The Royal Family arrive to the state dinner.
 Post continues...

-December 2017 marked the seventh time Kate has ever worn a tiara in public, and if you ask us she should do it more often!
+December 2017 marked the seventh time Kate had ever worn a tiara in public.

 The Duchess of Cambridge clearly has taken a liking to The Cambridge Lover's Knot and opted to wear it to the 2017 diplomatic reception.